element36-io/hyperfridge-r0/docs/host.md

 if your EBICS response XML file is `../data/test/test.xml`, the decrypted transaction key should be named `../data/test/test-decrypted_tx_key.binary`.

-See further below for more information on generating the input files.

-### Output
+### Output of the Receipt

-Upon successful execution, the program prints a receipt in JSON format stored under 'data/test.xml-Receipt' 'data/<ebics_response_xml>-Receipt'.
+Upon successful execution, the program prints a receipt in JSON format stored under `data/test.xml-Receipt/` where test.xml is replaced by the filename of your EbicsResponse XML document.

 ### How to use